TimBurg/MA_thesis_markdown/source/16_appendix_1.md

 ## Non manifold-errors of meshes

-Triangluar meshes can have a multitude of minor errors that unfortunately are very much tolerated in cad-programs and 3D-software but can cause issues with
+Triangluar meshes can have a multitude of minor errors that unfortunately are very much tolerated in cad-programs and 3D-software but can cause issues with additive manufacturing and algorithms that rely on contiguous surfaces or closed volumes.
+Among the common errors are:

+- duplicate vertices/edges/triangles
+- a surface that is not closed i.e has a boundary
+- incoherent triangle normals (flipped triangles)
+- self intersection or overlapping triangles

 ## Interpolation with conditionally positive definite functions {#sec:conditional}